AbhiKafle123/csp-status/README.md

 # csp-status
-looking into csp adoption and directives

-tl;dr: Looking into how many websites have actually implemented CSP.
+tl;dr: Looking into how many top websites have actually adopted CSP.

 1) 90% of implementation are bypassable anyway.[1]